JustinKenpisi/website/index.md

 I supervise postgraduates in all my areas of research interest — ancient, early modern, and contemproary — and always happy to talk to prospective students.

-Finally, I should emphasise that I care a great deal about the public understanding of religion and the need to foster a critical and informed approach to today.
+Finally, I should emphasise that I care a great deal about the public understanding of religion and the need to foster a critical and informed approach to its various forms today.
 So, if you think I can be of help, do contact me.

 ## Contact